 Elizabeth Avedon’s “Best Photography Book of the Year” selection

-Excerpt from The Topography of Tears
+cover image of The Topography of Tears

 Rose-Lynn Fisher shares the story behind (and images from) The Topography of Tears with NPRSouthwest: The Magazine, LA Weekly, Lenscratch, Feature Shoot, and Angelus magazine.
 Enjoy more from the book at the Marginalian and Los Angeles Review of Books.